Fishing Equipment for Beginners

 For children, a simple rod and reel combination package is the best starter kit.
 Choose one that has a spin casting (closed face) reel.
-It is the easiest to use because the reel has a push button line release.
+It is the easiest to use because the reel has a push-button line release.

 Fishing kit for the little ones

-This Kid Caster combo is great for little kids aged 3-5 who want to fish like Dad.
+This combo is great for little kids aged 3-5 who want to fish like Dad.
 The plastic lures are perfect for the kids to learn how to cast and use the rod and reel.
-When the basics are sorted out, the kids can add some bait and catch real fish as this rod and reel combo is also adequate for catching small fish like perch and sunfish.
+When the basics are sorted out, the youngsters can add some bait and catch real fish as this rod and reel combo is also adequate for catching small fish like perch and sunfish.

 Good Beginner Fishing Rod For Older Boys and Girls